SpinalCMS/astro-blog-portfolio/src/pages/photography/porsche-930-turbo-flachbau.md

 Towards the end of the shoot we decided to pull over and give the car a rest and get some final shots as the sun set.
 We ended up on a beautiful stretch of empty road on [West Fitzhugh Road in Dripping Springs, TX](https://goo.gl/maps/tA78JHiVg4dXSwHp8).

-Branson was able to get some beautiful shots of the Lipstick Red interior on this 930 Turbo.
+Branson was able to get some shots of the Lipstick Red interior on this 930 Turbo.
 It was originally loaded up with a black interior, but the owner decided since this car has high mileage, he'd rather throw originality out the window (although he still keeps the stuff around) and build a dream grey / red 930 Flachbau.

 <div class="gallery">
     {frontmatter.gallery03.map(i =>